 Give gifts that don’t need to be wrapped

-Since many of us will not be exchanging gifts in person, it creates a great opportunity to gift experiences, rather than wrapped up items.
+Another great way to reduce waste over the holidays is to gift experiences, rather than wrapped up items.
 Many of these options can be sent electronically, like gift cards to a favorite take-out restaurant or memberships for outdoor activities, such as an annual pass for national or state parks.
 You may also consider donating to an organization in place of a physical gift, which avoids the difficulty of and trash created by wrapping a gift altogether!
 If you already have the perfect gift to send in mind, consider skipping a card to reduce waste, or sending an e-card instead.

 However you are celebrating the holidays this year, we hope you do so safely.
 We recognize not all of these solutions are applicable to everyone at this time, and we hope you may consider your own ways of incorporating waste reduction into your holiday traditions.